Icehawk78/Kardashev/Rules_pictures.md

 Fleets represent your military force.
 They move throughout space to attack your opponents and to explore.
 They are also used defensively.

 ## Setup
-Each player chooses one role (see [Roles](#roles)) and gets the associated starting tiles.
-Each role starts with a different number of colonies, fleets, resources, or tech, as indicated on the role card.
+Each player chooses a role (see [Roles](#roles)) and gets the associated starting tiles.
+Each role starts with a different number of colonies, fleets, resources, or technologies, as indicated on the role card.

 Players set up their starting pieces in the purple starting zones.
-Draw one of each **resource**.
+Draw 1 of each **resource**.
 Your **resources**  are kept in front of you as public information.

                     SETUP PICTURE- starting tile layout w/ role card & starting pieces)